-This is a breadown of a couple of shaders I made for Harry Alisavakis’ Technically Speaking Discord Challenge, with the theme of Tradind Card Foil.
-I used Unity (URP) and Amplify Shader Editor to author these shaders, but if you are following this breakdown in order to replicate some aspects of it, you can perfectly use Shader Graph for most of it except the Stencil Buffer and some tags that you may add later to the generated code that I will also show.
-As a note, I greatly recommend using Amplify Shader Editor over Shader Graph as it is inmensely faster, more complete and just a joy to work with.
+This is a breakdown of a couple of shaders I made for Harry Alisavakis’ Technically Speaking Discord Challenge, with the theme of Trading Card Foil.
+I used Unity (URP) and Amplify Shader Editor to author these shaders, but if you are following this breakdown to replicate some aspects of it, you can perfectly use Shader Graph for most of it except the Stencil Buffer and some tags that you may add later to the generated code that I will also show.
+As a note, I greatly recommend using Amplify Shader Editor over Shader Graph as it is immensely faster, more complete and just a joy to work with.

 Creating a 3D interior with the Stencil Buffer

 The most evident effect in this card shader is the 3D interior that can only be seen looking through the card.
 This effect is achieved using the Stencil Buffer.

 The Stencil Buffer is an 8-bit mask you can use to tell shaders whether they should render a pixel or not.
 A shader can write to the Stencil Buffer and another shader can check that information and choose what to do or render based on that.
 There is some fancy stuff you can do with the Stencil Buffer but for this effect, we only need to write to and check a single layer.

 First, let’s set up a Unity Scene with a Quad and some sample geometry behind it, in my case two cubes.
 This Quad will act as a window, everything outside it will not be rendered and everything behind it will.